- The top door buzzers to buy are Visionis, ZDL, and Maglocks.

 One of the most common building entry systems is the apartment buzzer system.
 You’ve probably seen building residents “buzzing in” their guests in movies, television, or even your day-to-day life.
 And if you develop, own, manage, or live in a multi-tenant property, you might even have a door buzzer system in your building.

 In this guide, we explain the ins and outs of door buzzers to help you decide if you should buy one for your property.
 We also discuss the pros and cons of using them in apartments, offices, and other buildings.
-Finally, we explore alternatives such as smart buzzer systems that may be better suited for your property.
+Finally, we explore alternatives, such as video intercoms that may be better suited for your property.

 Navigate this guide:

 - The top door buzzer entry systems to buy

 - How does a door buzzer entry system work?